unofficial-mirror/jiri/README.md

 ### Main commands are:
 ```
    branch          Show or delete branches
    diff            Prints diff between two snapshots
    grep            Search across projects.
    import          Adds imports to .jiri_manifest file
    init            Create a new jiri root
    patch           Patch in the existing change
    project         Manage the jiri projects
    project-config  Prints/sets project's local config
    runhooks        Run hooks using local manifest
    runp            Run a command in parallel across jiri projects
    selfupdate      Update jiri tool
    snapshot        Create a new project snapshot
+   source-manifest Create a new source-manifest from current checkout
    status          Prints status of all the projects
    update          Update all jiri projects
    upload          Upload a changelist for review
    version         Print the jiri version
    help            Display help for commands or topics
 ```
 Run `jiri help [command]` for command usage.